oroinc/documentation/backend/architecture/tech-stack/message-queue.rst

    processes them.
 It processes one message at a time: once one message has finished being processed, the next message follows.
 For each message, the consumer runs a *message processor* subscribed to the *message topic* (if one exists).
-If there are several processors subscribed to the same topic, they can be run in parallel (actually messages are sent via broker and if the broker sees that a message has several receivers, it clones the message to create an individual message for each receiver).
 There can be more than one consumer and they can work on different servers.
 It can be done to increase the performance.
 When implementing a message processor, a developer should remember that *there can be several consumers working on